About Reforestation at the Park Boulevard Key Historic Stand

 About Reforestation in the Presidio

-The long-term effort to rejuvenate the Presidio forest began in 2003.
-Since that time, over 40 acres of forest have been restored in the Presidio and 5,000 trees have been planted around the park as part of the Presidio Trust's reforestation program.
+Reforestation in the Presidio began in 2003.
+Since that time, more than 40 acres have been restored and 5,000 trees have been planted all around the park.

-The Trust's reforestation effort has contributed to an uptick in bird diversity in the Presidio, a clear indication of a sustainable ecosystem.
+The Trust's reforestation has contributed to an uptick in bird diversity in the Presidio, a clear indication of a sustainable ecosystem.
 Dying trees also often get a second life in the park, repurposed as benches, fencing, and even artworks like